ViktorGakis/Projects/1. Stock Price  Prediction/readme.md

-# Predicting Stock Prices with Linear Regression
+# Predicting Stock Prices using Linear Regression

 ## We construct a Python script that uses Linear Regression to predict the Close price of a stock